 6. After 60 hrs. and before 72 hrs., remove the cover and replace the snap lid.
 Make sure that none of the calcium chloride is spilled.
 Record the date and exact time the test was concluded on the label.

-(NOTE: Results will not be confirmed by Taylor Tools if test duration does not comply to 60-72 hour parameters).
+(NOTE: Results will be invalid if test duration does not comply to 60-72 hour parameters).

 MOISTURE MEASUREMENT: QUANTITATIVE EVALUATION